fengalin/raspdac-on-osmc/README.md

 sudo systemctl poweroff
 ```

-## <a name='lcd_display'></a>Configure the LCD
+## <a name='oled_display'></a>Configure the OLED Display
 Kodi uses the [XBMC LCDproc add-on](http://kodi.wiki/view/Add-on:XBMC_LCDproc)
-to show informations on a LCD display.
+to show informations on a display.
 Obviously, the add-on relies on a
 properly configured [LCDproc](https://github.com/lcdproc/lcdproc) server.
-LCDproc supports the OLED LCD HD44780 display that comes with the RaspDAC.
+LCDproc supports the OLED HD44780 display that comes with the RaspDAC.
 LCDproc gained support for the Raspeberry Pi 3 recently, so we need to get
 a newer version (0.5.9) than the one we can get from OSMC (0.5.7-2 as of today).